 Did you know that you can be part of the 40 percent of students at Mount Ida College who choose to commute to campus from nearby Newton or the greater Boston area?
 Commuting is a great option if you prefer a more independent living experience renting an apartment or staying home.

 Whatever your home base is for commuting, now – more than ever – you’ll find the places and resources to make your time on campus comfortable, productive and fun.
-Thanks to huge renovations and campus construction projects during summer 2013, you can enjoy a brand new student center and coming soon, a new student fitness center.

 New Student Center

-We’ve given Carlson Hall a major makeover.
-All three floors make up our first-ever Student Center.
-Inside, you can study, relax, hang out with friends, play games or watch TV.
+Our new student center is the perfect place to study, relax, hang out with friends, play games or watch TV.
 You can choose from a restaurant-style dining hall, a grill and café and a market and convenience store – when you are hungry.
 There is even a dedicated student lounge for you and other students living off campus to use before, after and between classes.

 Campus meal plans and dining options